MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-controller/Network-Controller.md

 ---
 title: Network Controller
-description: This topic provides an overview of Network Controller in Windows Server 2016.
+description: This topic provides an overview of Network Controller in Windows Server 2019 and 2016.
 manager: grcusanz
 ms.topic: article
 ms.assetid: 31f3fa4e-cd25-4bf3-89e9-a01a6cec7893